aaditya29/DNAgnosis/explanation.md

 - **Mutations in Exons:** Mutations in exons can directly alter the protein sequence, potentially leading to changes in protein structure and function, and thus causing disease.
 - **Mutations in Introns:** While introns do not code for protein, they can contain regulatory elements that influence gene expression (e.g., how much of a protein is made).
 Mutations in these intronic regions can disrupt these regulatory elements, also leading to disease.
 Additionally, mutations near the exon-intron boundaries can interfere with the splicing process, leading to abnormal mRNA and non-functional proteins.

+### How To Find We Are in Introns or Exons: `Embeddings`

+**Evo2** is a powerful DNA language model that understands the biological grammar of life.
+By learning from billions of DNA sequences across species, Evo2 can predict the effects of mutations—on proteins, RNAs, and even the fitness of entire organisms.

+At its core, Evo2 is a **sequence likelihood model** trained on DNA.
+Like a language model for genomics, it converts raw sequences (A, T, G, C) into **numerical vectors**, also known as embeddings.
+These embeddings capture context—much like how word embeddings in NLP capture the meaning of words in a sentence.

+These embeddings can then power a wide variety of **downstream tasks**, such as:

+- Predicting the fitness effects of mutations
+- Classifying exons vs introns at single-nucleotide resolution
+- Estimating gene essentiality (i.e., whether a gene is critical for survival)

+Evo2 doesn’t just memorize—it generalizes across evolutionary space, species, and mutation types.

+---

+#### From Likelihood to Fitness: Navigating the Mutational Landscape

+One of Evo2's foundational capabilities is to **predict how mutations affect sequence likelihood**.

+The approach is simple but powerful:

+- Given a **wild-type (WT)** DNA sequence, Evo2 assigns a likelihood score.
+- Then, it introduces a mutation and measures how much that likelihood drops.
+- The **greater the drop**, the **less biologically plausible** the mutated sequence becomes.

+This lets us build a **fitness landscape**, highlighting which mutations are tolerated and which are deleterious.

+> Biologically meaningful regions—start codons, ribosome-binding sites, and early coding positions—are typically **less tolerant** to mutation and show **larger drops** in likelihood.

+---

+#### Mutation Sensitivity Across Life: Evo2 Generalizes

+To test Evo2’s biological intuition, researchers evaluated how mutations in different genomic elements affect model likelihoods across species.

+- For prokaryotes and archaea, mutations in structured elements like rRNA or start codons caused large likelihood drops.
+- In eukaryotes, a similar trend emerged across animals, plants, fungi, and protists.

+Evo2 reflects **evolutionary constraints**: mutations in highly conserved regions are more likely to be penalized.

+---

+#### Zero-Shot Fitness Prediction: No Training, Still Accurate

+Evo2 supports **zero-shot** prediction, meaning it can predict fitness effects of mutations without needing retraining for each new task or species.

+As shown in its paper, it was benchmarked against various models on protein and RNA mutation data, and consistently outperformed them:

+- For bacterial and human proteins, Evo2's zero-shot fitness predictions showed the **highest Spearman correlation** with experimental assays.
+- Evo2 also performed well in predicting **ncRNA mutation effects**, a task most models struggle with.

+> Evo2 doesn't just memorize—it understands and **generalizes** mutation effects across molecular types and organisms.

+---

+#### Classifying Exons Using Evo2 Embeddings

+What if we want to know whether a particular base in the genome lies in an exon or an intron?

+Enter **embedding-based exon classification**.

+Here’s how it works:

+1. Pass a DNA sequence through Evo2 and extract embeddings for each base.
+2. Train a **simple binary classifier** using these embeddings to label each position as `exon` or `not exon`.
+3. Visualize this across genomic loci to detect exon boundaries with high accuracy.

+> This shows that Evo2 embeddings carry rich positional and functional signals—even though Evo2 wasn’t explicitly trained for this task.

+---

+#### Predicting Essential Genes and lncRNAs

+Beyond exons, Evo2 embeddings help predict whether genes are **essential**—that is, whether knocking them out disrupts cellular survival.

+Two experiments show this clearly:

+1. **Prokaryotic gene essentiality**:

+   - Introducing **premature stop codons** in a gene and measuring the drop in Evo2 likelihood helps identify essential genes.
+   - Evo2’s predictions aligned well with experimental gene knockout data across bacteria and phages.

+2. **Human lncRNA essentiality**:

+   - Researchers scrambled segments of long non-coding RNAs and used Evo2 to detect which were essential in human cells.
+   - Again, Evo2 led the pack in AUROC, outperforming baselines like GC content, gene age, and transcript length.

+---